MixCE: Training Autoregressive Language Models by Mixing Forward and Reverse Cross-Entropies: Background and Related Work

 \subsection{Language \emph{De}generation}

 According to \citet{Holtzman2020The}, language degeneration refers to output text that is \emph{bland, incoherent, or gets stuck in repetitive loops}.
 It is widely observed in open-ended generations from pretrained LMs.
+Please refer to some GPT2-large examples in Figure~\ref{fig:problems}.
 Two commonly observed patterns of degeneration are the incoherent text from unbiased sampling and the repetitive text from greedy or beam search.
 Degeneration also appears in sequence-to-sequence generation tasks but in a slightly different form~\cite{stahlberg-byrne-2019-nmt}.

 There is no agreement on what causes degeneration. \citet{pmlr-v80-ott18a} attribute it to data noise and the smooth class of model functions.
 It is inherent in the model's structure to have support everywhere, in particular, because all probabilities are produced by softmax, which is strictly positive.
 Therefore, \citet{hewitt2022truncation} assume that an LM distribution is the true data distribution plus a uniform-like smoothing distribution.
 Based on the observation that human-like text has a large but not too large likelihood under the learned LM distribution~\cite{zhang-etal-2021-trading}, a lot of works propose empirically useful decoding methods beyond unbiased sampling and greedy/beam search~\cite{fan-etal-2018-hierarchical, Holtzman2020The, eikema-aziz-2020-map, basu2021mirostat, meister+al.pre22, contrastive_decoding, hewitt2022truncation, su2022contrastive, rankgen22}.
 One of these approaches is the canonical top-$p$ (or nucleus) sampling method~\cite{Holtzman2020The}, which samples from top tokens that take up $p$ proportion (e.g., 95\%) of the probability mass at each decoding step.
 Even though these decoding methods work impressively well, they are post-hoc fixes rather than learning the LM accurately in the first place.
 Therefore, some other works criticize the MLE training objective and propose alternative loss functions.